 skip to main content

-Supporting a Student’s Mental Health
+Supporting Mental Health & Wellness

 HCPSS promotes the mental health and wellness of each of our students to develop their unique strengths, abilities, and characteristics towards success and well-being.
 Staff consider the variety of factors that impact a student’s functioning such as age, cultural background, social emotional skills, academic outcomes, and access to resources.

-Model for Mental Health Supports in Schools
+Learn more about the HCPSS Model for Mental Health Supports in Schools

 Psychological Services